Justin Gatlin: 100 metres

+200 metres

 Other ventures

-He is a regular competitor on Spike TV's show Pros vs Joes, which pits professional athletes against non-professionals.
+He was a regular competitor on Spike TV's show Pros vs Joes, which pitted professional athletes against non-professionals.

 In 2011, on the Japanese TV show Kasupe!, Gatlin ran 100 meters in 9.45 seconds (+20 m/s)—faster than Usain Bolt's 9.58 seconds record—assisted by large wind machines blowing at speeds over 25 meters per second.
 He received 2 million yen (approximately US$25,000) for appearing on the program.

+He co-hosts Ready Set Go, a podcast on track and field.
+The podcast has featured Usain Bolt, Fred Kerley, Asafa Powell, and Gail Devers as guests.